Towards ab initio Realizations of Collins' Conjecture

 Finally, we note that we merely use Collins' conjecture as a guidepost and there is no mathematical reason to impose the burden of tuning the ODM and modulating the static correlation energy onto a single parameter, $\eta$.
 Much like RDMFT, which uses separate parameters for accomplishing F-D smearing and scaling the resultant entropy, we will also consider a second parameter $\gamma=\alpha\eta$, where $\alpha$ is a linear scaling parameter that we determine by best-fit to the bond dissociation and total energies for stretched bonds as described below.\cite{Gibney2022,Gibney2023,Gibney2024} This results in a total energy $E=E_{\eta\text{MP2}}-\gamma S_{\text{Jaynes}}$, where $\eta$ is tuned to optimize the ODM and resultant entropy and $\gamma$ modulates the static correlation energy.

 To test the performance of $\eta \mathrm{MP2}$, bond dissociation energies (BDEs or $D_{e}$) are computed from total energies.
 An assortment\cite{Kraka1992a,Kraka1992b,Feng2003} of closed-shell molecules containing H and $p$-block elements are selected.
-Only BDEs for single bonds are chosen since the excitation space of MP2 spans only disconnected doubles.
-Double or triple bond breaking would require access to quadruple or sextuple excitations present in higher-order methods \cite{Krylov1998,Musial2005} and are not included this study.
-The results for all-electron $\eta \mathrm{MP2}$ along with related $\eta$-based methods: $\eta \mathrm{MP2}{-}\eta S $ and $\eta \mathrm{MP2}{-}\gamma S $, where $S$ is shorthand for the Jaynes entropy, are compared to ``experimental", CCSD, and CCSD(T) values.
-Specific computational details on basis sets, geometries, and how $D_{e}$ are inferred from reference data pertaining to $D_0$ are available in the Supplementary Material.
-All $\eta \mathrm{MP2}$ calculations were performed with a development version of the Q-Chem suite of programs.\cite{qchem}
+Whereas double or triple-bond breaking requires quadruple or sextuple excitations,\cite{Krylov1998,Musial2005} MP2 contains only double substitutions.
+Consequently, only single-bonded systems are considered in this study.
+The results for $\eta \mathrm{MP2}$ along with related $\eta$-based methods: $\eta \mathrm{MP2}{-}\eta S $ and $\eta \mathrm{MP2}{-}\gamma S $, where $S$ is shorthand for the Jaynes entropy, are compared to ``experimental", CCSD, and CCSD(T) values.
+All $\eta \mathrm{MP2}$ calculations were performed with a development version of Q-Chem~v6.2.\cite{qchem}

-Results displayed in Fig.\ \ref{fig:oi-eta-diradical} suggest that the inclusion $-\eta S$ and $-\gamma S$ corrections, in a manner akin to Eq.\ \ref{idmftEnergy}, with (oi) $\eta \mathrm{MP2}$ exhibit better performance at the dissociation limit than at equilibrium, where all methods perform similarly.
+Results displayed in Fig.\ \ref{fig:oi-eta-diradical} suggest that the inclusion of $-\gamma S$ corrections with (oi) $\eta \mathrm{MP2}$ exhibit better performance at the dissociation limit than at equilibrium, where the $\eta \mathrm{MP2}$ and $\eta \mathrm{MP2}-\gamma S$ methods perform similarly.
 With respect to experimental and CCSD(T) BDEs, the mean absolute errors (MAEs) are the lowest with the addition of $-\gamma S$ ($\sim$30 kcal/mol).
 The use of $\eta \mathrm{MP2}$ without entropy corrections gives BDE errors about twice as a large.
 Incorporating unscaled $-\eta S$ corrections results in wholly unsatisfactory errors.
-The average value of $\eta$, tuned to the correct NOONs, is about 384 mHa, which is quite large.
+The average value of $\eta$, tuned to the correct NOONs, is about 384 mHa, which is similar to the {\em ab initio} 500~mHa in mosaic CCD.
 However, the average value of $\gamma$, which controls the magnitude of the entropy-based static correlation is 45 mHa, which falls within the typical range of the analagous parameters used in TAO and iDMFT (10-100 mHa).

-These results do not reach chemical accuracy, but the $\eta \mathrm{MP2}{-}\gamma S$ BDE errors are not unlike those between generalized valence bond (GVB) theory and experimental BDEs with a similar test set.\cite{Kraka1992a} We note that equilibrium $\eta \mathrm{MP2}-\gamma S$ energies are similar to canonical MP2, even with the value of $\eta$ that was selected for dissociation, as the role of static correlation (captured by orbital-energy shifts and $S$ itself) is much smaller at equilibrium.